BUMETCS673/seprojects-cs673olf24team1/README.md

 This project provides a web application designed to help students select courses based on their preferences and the AI-driven recommendations.
 It integrates a chatbot built with Llama 2 and GPT-4 to enhance user interactions.
 The app leverages AI to recommend courses and store the data in MongoDB and PostgreSQL for efficient tracking.

 ## Core Features
-- **AI-Driven Recommendations**: AI model integrated with FastAPI, Llama 2, and GPT-4 for personalized course suggestions.
+- **AI-Driven Recommendations**: AI model integrated with Python, Langchain, and GPT-4o for personalized course suggestions.
 - **Spring Boot Backend**: Java-based backend handling application logic and communication between components.
 - **Frontend**: React-based UI for seamless interaction with users.
 - **Databases**:
-  - MongoDB for storing course and program data.
+  - Pinecone's Vector Storage for storing course and program data.
   - PostgreSQL for chat history.

 ## Project Structure